akhi527/detection-reconstruction/README.md

 # detection-reconstruction
 Object Recognition and Reconstruction was explored in floor plan SFPI Dataset.
 First the dataset must be downloaded and save it to a directory to run the .ipynb file.
-Here is the link of our floor plan dataset https://cloud.dfki.de/owncloud/index.php/s/mkg5HBBntRbNo8X
+Here is the link of our floor plan dataset https://cloud.dfki.de/owncloud/index.php/s/mkg5HBBntRbNo8X.
+If there is any problem to open the notebook file please go to the link https://nbviewer.org/ and paste https://github.com/akhi527/detection-reconstruction